Follow the step by step process or choose what situation that best describes you:

 Multistate Professional Responsibility Exam (MPRE)

 You must also pass the Multistate Professional Responsibility Exam (MPRE).
 You must obtain a scaled score of at least 80 on the MPRE.
 Bar rules state that you may take the MPRE as a law school student, before taking the bar exam, or after taking the bar exam.
 The MPRE is given in March, August and November.
-Alaska test centers for the MPRE are:
+You may choose your test center after you register online.

 Graduates of Non-ABA Law Schools